-Speaking of his love for improvisational music Richard commented, “When I started to jam on various instruments with others, in particular the electric bass, it shifted my whole idea of what music schooling was and drastically changed my life.
+Speaking of his love for improvisational music Richard commented, “When I started to jam on the electric bass along with various instruments with my friends, it shifted my whole idea of what music schooling was and drastically changed my life.
 I lost interest in the whole technical musical theory thing.
 In high school I saw this lineage of great trumpeters ahead of me who were going into a musical world that was mostly going to be very structured.
 So I made a conscious decision of not following that path for I wanted to be an original composer.
 The idea of improvisational music was so inspiring to me.
-It set my whole train of thought in another mindset, to do music and do it from my raw emotions as well as the feelings that came from my heart.”
+It set my whole train of thought into another mindset, to be able to do music with raw emotions as well as the feelings that came from my heart.”

 Other groups/artists with whom Richard also collaborated with were Another Umbrella (Richard Derrick), Invisible Chains (Joey 8 and Carla Bozulich), Cosmic Joke (D. Boon), Fo Fum (Mike Watt), Vida (George Hurley), Patrick Moraz (Yes/Moody Blues), SuperSession (Raymond Pettibon), and Dick Edgemont (aka Crane) among others.

 Richard was greatly inspired by many of the early punk groups who played at the Starwood in Hollywood (X, The Germs, The Go-Gos, The Gears, etc.).
 He also listened to radio stations like KROQ-FM and KXLU-FM that were connected with the punk rock scene.
 Yet, the whole “Prog Rock” movement was also very much a big influence in his life.
 “I was also really into Yes, Genesis, Gentle Giant and King Crimson too who my brother turned me on to.
-Along with that, I loved the intense beautiful vocal harmonic groups such as the Beatles, the Beach Boys, the Bulgarian Women’s State Choir, etc.”
+Along with that, I loved the beautiful vocal harmonic groups such as the Beatles, the Beach Boys and the Bulgarian Women’s State Choir.”

 Richard knew and witnessed the Minutemen band members from a vantage point few people have ever experienced.
 “They were so different in their approach to music.
 The way they magically blended in an alchemy sort of way all those sounds and styles together was totally phenomenal and innovative in creating something totally new and original.
-That’s why there were always musicians who attended their shows, many whom were well known to study and be influenced by their cutting-edge creativeness.
-As they matured on stage, they did live improv jams too with various musicians in which I happily joined in on with my trumpet.
+That’s why there were often famous musicians who attended their shows to study and be influenced by their cutting-edge creativeness.
+They also did live improv jams in their shows too with various musicians in which I happily joined in on with my trumpet.
 Their music is timeless.
 And they were all about that too, “the music.”
 They didn’t care what your fashion trip was, what you did or where you lived.
 This was in total contrast to what was happening in Hollywood at that time.
 They embodied the true ‘American spirit of freedom of expression’ that was represented with the motto, ‘Don’t Trend On Me.’
 Beyond all that, there was also something that made them so very unique and special.
 And that was the down home friendship that they created and brought together as a community in San Pedro at that time.”

 With the year 2007 on the horizon, Richard has emerged with distinct collections of his pop, rock and instrumental music compositional skills.
 There is an overt bio-regional flavor in the music and sounds he creates, owing partially to the beach community and summer art festivals that happened where he grew up.
 “I’m very much into the creative fusion of sounds.
 A lot of it has to do with the influence of mother nature, for I grew up with the woods right behind me and the ocean being a half a mile away.
 This very much can be heard in particular in my sound healing works as well as in my ‘Awakening Sound’ project dedicated to awaken one peacefully from sleep with the gradual increase of volume to various beautiful sound combinations.”

 Richard has very much a humanitarian approach to life as to seeing the big picture and everything having an ultimate meaning for happening.
-“One of the greatest influences in my life has been my loving parents who raised me with the morals to respect others.
+“One of the greatest influences in my life has been my loving parents who raised me with the morals to love and respect others.
 They inspired me to compose my collection of famous quotes, that I turned into my book called, ‘Civilization’s Quotations - Life’s Ideal.’
-This book uses famous quotes in a unique ‘stream of consciousness’ order that I labeled ‘poetic quotation’ that creates the path of the ‘Ideal Life’ we all aspire to.
-I’ve study spirituality, metaphysics and politics extensively as to why the world is the way it is and why we still have these major problems that haven’t been solved.
-So my lyrics tend to weave through those themes as well.”
+This book uses famous quotes in a unique ‘stream of consciousness’ order that I’ve labeled ‘poetic quotation’ that creates the path of the ‘Ideal Life’ we all aspire to.

 And yet, Richard has never totally left the structure of traditional pop and rock songs.
-His compositions, underscore the influences of his youth of hearing Bowie, Eno, Led Zeppelin, Pink Floyd, the Cars, Steely Dan, the Talking Heads, etc. “Well, my love for rock and pop songs is undeniable as to being an influence in my songs because that’s the time period I grew up in.
+His compositions, underscore the influences of his youth of hearing such musical acts as Led Zeppelin, Pink Floyd, the Cars, Steely Dan, David Bowie, Brian Eno and the Talking Heads.
+“Well, my love for rock and pop songs is undeniable as to being an influence in my songs because that’s the time period I grew up in.
 I was also greatly influenced by the music of the ‘peace and love movement’ of the 60’s, even through I was too young to fully experience it at the time.
 But when that happened, I sensed where we were supposed to be collectively going as a society.
-Then politics diverted the movement along with many hippies turning into yuppies.
+Then politics diverted the movement as many hippies turned into materialistic yuppies.
 But I still have faith in the ‘peace & love movement” and see it coming back in another form.
 Hopefully this time it will be a movement with a healthy combination of ‘getting off the grid,’ and ‘you’ve got to get in to get out.’”

 A few years ago Richard was part of a humanitarian group who traveled to the far east to help sponsor a progressive “east meets west” holistic health center.
 His experiences there included hearing sitar concerts, Sai Baba sing Bajans, and the Tibetan Monks doing sacred ceremonies in a monastery in Katmandu, Nepal in the foothills of the Himalayas where he stayed.

-In conclusion, Richard spoke of what he’s currently doing musically as well as his future goals, “Well, I’m promoting my music in a bigger way now by networking with others.
+In conclusion, Richard spoke of what he’s currently doing musically as well as his future goals, “Well, I’m promoting my music in a bigger way now by networking with others on the internet.
 And since I consider myself more of a songwriter than a live performer these days, I’m looking to work with others in the entertainment industry who are interested in using my music for their projects.
 Lately as a songwriter, I’ve really gotten into creating futuristic sonic soundscapes that also have a rhythmic groove to them.
 It has some elements of rave music in it as well, but it’s totally different.
 I also look forward to collaborating more with other artists.
-Someday I also hope to establish a healing orchestra consisting of didgeridoos, crystal bowls and vibraphones along with many other traditional healing instruments, but to arrange it all in a very modern hip contemporary way in terms of creating a popular music based on those healing sounds.”
+Someday I also hope to establish a sound healing orchestra consisting of didgeridoos, crystal bowls and vibraphones along with many other traditional healing instruments, But I want to arrange it all in a very modern hip contemporary way in terms of creating a popular music based on those healing sounds.”

 Richard is truly a renaissance man on the move, coming from his past accomplishments... to those yet to come...